 RE lessons are planned to reflect the teachings of the Church of England and to provide an understanding of other denominations and faiths.
 Members of the Melbury Team are regularly invited to join these lessons to share their knowledge and experience.

-Stickland’s is part of the Beaminster Pyramid.
+Stickland’s is part of the West Dorset Schools Collaboration.
 We work close with the other primary schools, undertaking joint projects and sharing residential visits in order to extend the range of expertise available to our pupils.

 The school has a very supportive school association (FOSSA), which organise events which enhance our school life.
 Funds raised have been invested in the children’s education and environment, including building a wooden play area, repainting the playground and maintaining the swimming pool.